rickystuart1/Pewlett-Hackard-Analysis/README.md

 <img src="Queries/retiring_titles_result.png">

 ### Mentorship Program
 The next step in the analysis was to find employees who would be eligible to be enrolled in a mentorship program for new hires.
 We did this by using a triple inner join with the '[employees](https://github.com/rickystuart1/Pewlett-Hackard-Analysis/blob/main/Data/employees.csv)', '[dept_emp](https://github.com/rickystuart1/Pewlett-Hackard-Analysis/blob/main/Data/dept_emp.csv)' and '[titles](https://github.com/rickystuart1/Pewlett-Hackard-Analysis/blob/main/Data/retirement_titles.csv)' tables.
-Then filtering by birthdate from 01-01-1965 to 12-31-1965 and making sure they were current employees by filtering to date equal to '9999-01-01', like above.
+Then filtering by birthdate from 01-01-1965 to 12-31-1965 and making sure they were current employees by filtering to date equal to '9999-01-01' and put them into the '[mentorship_eligibility](https://github.com/rickystuart1/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_eligibility.csv)' table.

 <img src="Queries/mentorship_eligibility_code.png">